CurlyWurly-1/12F675-Development-board/README.md

  - main_04_ADC

-# How to get setup with this board
+# How to get familiar with this board
-- View Julian's excellent series of videos
+- View Julian's excellent series of videos for a great intro to the board and also about a fix you should do - about cutting a track on the board and soldering a connecting wire in its place underneat hteh board
   - PIC Assembly Language Tutorials: #0 - Shopping List & Mods
     - https://www.youtube.com/watch?v=p2rZwR9oM_k
   - PIC Assembly Language Tutorial: #1 - Config and Clock
     - https://www.youtube.com/watch?v=491StrMyqa4&t=1392s
   - PIC Assembly Language Update: #1.1 - PCB schematic
     - https://www.youtube.com/watch?v=TneWtGyar6M&t=192s

-  - There is a fix that you need to do to the board, please cut the track and solder a wire as per follow
+# How to set up and install the software and componenets
+The above videos cover this - alternatively, follow the steps below
 - On your PC,
   - Download and install both the MPLAB X IDE and XC8 compiler from the MPLAB website (It is free)
   - Plug in the USB power cable and connect it to your 12F675 development board (This cable is only used for powering the board)